Abortion

 i. the fetus is an innocent human being

-iii. hence, abortion is morally wrong
+iii.
+Hence, abortion is very wrong

 Problem:

-1. being conscious , e.g. aware of one's surroundings.
+1. being conscious, e.g. aware of one's surroundings.

 2. being conscious of itself, i.e. being able to think of oneself as oneself at least at a rudimentary level.